Put your own spin on these DIY photo booth ideas so you can make your next party way more fun!

 You can also save a few dollars by going to the nearest appliance store to ask if they have a fridge or a freezer box to spare.
 You never know, they might hold the answer for your next DIY project.

 Want a few more DIY photo booth ideas?
-Check out this video on crazy Snapchat photo booth ideas:
+Check out this video on crazy Snapchat DIY photo booth ideas:

 Which of these DIY photo booth ideas are you excited to get your hands on?
 Share your thoughts in the comments section below!

-Editor’s Note – This post was originally published on June 8, 2017 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on August, 2015, and has been updated for quality and relevancy.